Eddie10008/Bharat-Vastra/DESIGN_SYSTEM.md

 ## Overview

-The Bharat Vastra platform incorporates a unique design system inspired by the Ganesha logo, featuring spiritual colors, geometric patterns, mandala-inspired elements, and traditional Indian design principles while maintaining a modern, clean aesthetic.
-The design system celebrates spiritual heritage through carefully chosen colors that carry deep symbolic meaning.
+The Bharat Vastra platform incorporates a unique design system inspired by the Ganesha logo, featuring a monochromatic design with geometric patterns, mandala-inspired elements, and traditional Indian design principles while maintaining a modern, clean aesthetic.
+The design system celebrates spiritual heritage through the timeless elegance of black and white design.

 ## Logo Design

 ### Ganesha Logo
 The central logo features Lord Ganesha seated on a stylized map of India, surrounded by geometric and astrological elements:

-- **Central Figure**: Ganesha in meditative pose with traditional attributes
+- **Central Figure**: Ganesha in meditative pose with traditional attributes (axe, noose, blessing gesture, modak)
-- **Geometric Framework**: Concentric circles, connecting lines, and nodes
+- **Geometric Framework**: Concentric circles, connecting lines, and nodes of varying sizes
-- **Astrological Elements**: Compass-like symbols and celestial references
+- **Astrological Elements**: Compass-like symbols with directional arrows and celestial references
-- **India Map**: Silhouette of the Indian subcontinent as the base
+- **India Map**: Detailed silhouette of the Indian subcontinent with state boundaries
-- **Color Scheme**: Monochromatic black and white for versatility
+- **Color Scheme**: Monochromatic black and white for timeless elegance
+- **Traditional Attributes**: Four arms with specific mudras and sacred objects

 ### Logo Usage
 - **Header**: Primary logo with text